Ambi Ning Vayassaytho

 Ambi Ning Vayassaytho is a 2018 Indian Kannada language film directed by Gurudattha Ganiga in his directorial debut.
 The film features Ambareesh in the lead role, while Sudeepa plays the role of Ambareesh during his young age.
 It is the last acting assignment of Ambareesh before his death.
 Actress Suhasini Maniratnam plays the lead role opposite Ambareesh, marking their collaboration after 14 years.
 Sruthi Hariharan, Dileep Raj, Rockline Venkatesh and others play the key supporting roles.
 The title of this film was suggested by Sudeepa.
-The film is a remake of 2017 Tamil film Pa Paandi which was directed by actor Dhanush.
+The film is a remake of the 2017 Tamil film Pa.
+Pandi which was directed by actor Dhanush.

-The film was produced by Jack Manju & KSK Showreel Productions along with Sudeepa's own banner Kiccha Creations.
+The film was produced by Jack Manju & KSK Showreel Productions along with Sudeepa's own banner, Kiccha Creations.
 Music for the movie was composed by Arjun Janya whilst the cinematography was by Jebin Jacob and editing by Kiran.
-Screenplay was written by Sudeepa.
+The screenplay was written by Sudeepa.
 The film was released on 27 September 2018 to a positive response from critics.

 Plot

 Ambi (Ambareesh) is a successful stunt master who lives in Bengaluru with his son, daughter-in-law & his 2 grandchildren.
 In his younger age, Ambi was in love with Nandini.
 But due to her father's opposition, she had to marry a boy of her father's choice.

-One day on his way home, Ambi comes across a drug peddling gang and he ends up in a fight where he beats up all of them badly.
-This turns into a police case and Ambi gets arrested due to the complaint lodged against him by the drug peddling gang.
+One day on his way home, Ambi comes across a drug peddling gang, and he ends up in a fight where he beats up all of them badly.
+This turns into a police case, and Ambi gets arrested due to the complaint lodged against him by the drug peddling gang.
 Knowing this, Ambi's son (Dilip Raj) gets mad at his father for interfering in such conflicts and later goes on to bail him out of the case.
-Ambi feels very disappointed with his son's reaction and this leads to some heated conversation between them.
+Ambi feels very disappointed with his son's reaction, and this leads to some heated conversation between them.

-After this incident, Ambi decides to leave his house & goes on a solo bike ride to enjoy some lonely time & also to find his lost love Nandini (Suhasini).
-Will they get re-united, will form the crux of the story.
+After this incident, Ambi decides to leave his house & goes on a solo bike ride to enjoy some lonely time & also to find his lost love, Nandini (Suhasini).
+The question of if they will get reunited forms the crux of the story.

 Production

-Ambareesh was initially hesitant to do the film, but Rajinikanth suggested that he should watch Pa Paandi before deciding.
+Ambareesh was initially hesitant to do the film, but Rajinikanth suggested that he should watch Pa.
+Pandi before deciding.
 Ambareesh subsequently watched the film, enjoyed the character and agreed to do the remake.
 Pre-production of this movie began in 2018 with the CG- Computer graphics Work of matching Sudeepa's height for Ambareesh's height for the character of younger Ambareesh.
 Technicians who have worked for Shah Rukh Khan’s 2015 film Fan have also worked for this movie.